ReadyMouse/sub-manager/tasks/prd-subchain-platform.md

 - Dashboard provides balance warnings if wallet has insufficient PYUSD for upcoming payments
 - Dashboard updates in real-time when events occur

-**US-3: Processing Recurring Payments**
+**US-3: Processing Recurring Payments via PayPal**
-> As a subscriber, I want my subscription payments to process automatically each billing cycle, so that I don't have to manually send payments each month.
+> As a subscriber, I want my subscription payments to process automatically each billing cycle with PYUSD converting to PayPal, so that I don't have to manually send payments each month.

 **Acceptance Criteria:**
-- When payment is due, authorized party (service provider or bot) can call `processPayment()`
+- When payment is due, automation triggers `processPayment()` on smart contract
 - Contract verifies payment is due based on billing interval
 - Contract checks user has sufficient PYUSD balance and allowance
-- Contract transfers exact subscription amount from user wallet to service provider
+- Contract transfers exact subscription amount from user wallet to house account
+- Backend service receives payment event and initiates conversion flow:
+  - PYUSD converted to USD via Coinbase API (zero fees)
+  - USD transferred to house PayPal business account
+  - PayPal Payouts API sends funds to user's linked PayPal account
 - Payment event is indexed and appears in dashboard
 - Next payment date is automatically calculated and updated
+- User's PayPal receives funds to pay their subscription

 **US-4: Canceling a Subscription**
 > As a user, I want to cancel my subscription at any time, so that I maintain control over my recurring expenses.